PoisotLab/ms_metaweb_perspectives/README.md

 associations, or analogues to joint species distribution models. $^a$: statistical interactions; $^b$: joint-SDM-like approach. {#tbl:methods}

-But the popularity of graph embedding techniques in machine learning is rather more intuitive than the search for structural invariants: while graphs are discrete objects, machine learning techniques tend to handle continuous data better.
-Therefore, bringing a sparse graph into a continuous, dense vector space [@Xu2020UndGra] opens up a broader variety of predictive algorithms.
+The popularity of graph embedding techniques in machine learning is more prosaic than the search for structural invariants: graphs are discrete objects, and machine learning techniques tend to handle continuous data better.
+Bringing a sparse graph into a continuous, dense vector space [@Xu2020UndGra] opens up a broader variety of predictive algorithms, notably of the sort that are able to predict events as probabilities [@Murphy2022ProMac].
+Furthermore, the projection of the graph itself is a representation that can be learned; @Runghen2021ExpNod, for example, used a neural network to learn the embedding of a network in which not all interactions were known, based on nodes metadata.
+This example has many parallels in ecology [see @fig:prediction], in which node metadata can be given by phylogeny or functional traits.

-**TK** Transfer + embedding graf

 Rather than directly predicting biological rules [see *e.g.* @Pichler2020MacLea for an overview], which may be confounded by the sparse nature of graph data, learning embeddings works in the low-dimensional space that maximizes information about the network structure.

-The embedding of a network, in a sense, embeds its macro-evolutionary history, especially as RDPG captures ecological signal [@DallaRiva2016ExpEvo]; at this point,
+This approach is further justified by the observation, for example, that the macro-evolutionary history of a network is adequately represented by some graph embeddings [RDPG; see @DallaRiva2016ExpEvo].

 ![From a low-dimensional feature vector (see @fig:embedding), it is possible to develop predictive approaches.
 Nodes in an ecological network are species, for